HomeFinanceDraftKings

 • The lineup star button.
 Tap the star on a player to favorite them, then sort by favorites when you draft.
 It turns a long scroll into a short one.

 • Quick deposit with Apple Pay.
-Linking Apple Pay means you fund a contest with a double tap instead of typing card numbers under pressure.
+Linking Apple Pay lets you fund a contest with a double tap instead of typing card numbers under pressure.
+Convenient, but it also makes spending frictionless, so pair it with the limits I cover below.

-None of these are hidden, but the app does not walk you through them, so most people never flip them on.
+None of these are hidden, exactly, but the app does not walk you through them, so most people never flip them on.
+Spend five minutes in settings the day you install and you save yourself a lot of fumbling later.

 Practical tricks for faster, smarter lineups